EduardR02/GTA-V-LSTM/README.md

 Some parts of this project (like the screen capture, key input and similar) are from
 this sentdex tutorial:
 https://github.com/Sentdex/pygta5

-# Demo
-Here i disabled traffic and let the model drive, keep in mind that it has been trained to drive fast and overtake (4x sped up):
-![alt text][gif1]

-This and the above gif cover a large part of the highway around the whole map.
-In this particular drive the model only crashed once at the very end.
-![alt text][gif2]

-This is with traffic enabled, the model tries to overtake and not crash.
-I inluded some crashes to show how it reacts (2x sped up):
-![alt text][gif3]

 # Conlusions
 Before this i had tried to train my own model based on sentdex' tutorial, where the model was only a CNN.